A.S. Degree in Science (SCID)

 Information about the capstone course, BIOL 2500, CHEM 2500, and PHYS 2500

 The capstone course, Applications in Science and Math, typically runs once a year during the spring semester.
 Each spring, all second year SCID students will meet with a professor from the either the Biology, Chemistry, or Physics and Engineering Departments.
-Currently, the course is housed in the Physics and Engineering Department and runs as PHYS 2500.
-All SCID students, regardless of their scientific interests, will sign up for PHYS 2500.
-For help with registering, contact the Physics and Engineering Chair, Dr. Rieger ([email protected]).
+Currently, the course is housed in the Biology Department and runs as BIOL 2500.
+All SCID students, regardless of their scientific interests, will sign up for BIOL 2500.
+For help with registering, contact the Biology Chair, Dr. Turenius-Bell ([email protected]).